Debian Sarge on IBM X40 howto - Part 6: Wireless (Take 2)

 I’m using Debian pre-compiled kernels (at the writing time a 2.6.7-1) which tricked me a bit.
 I used the make-kpkg --append-to-version "-686" --revision 2.6.7-1 which is wrong!

-Instead use (look in guide to know where and when):
+Instead, use (look in the guide to know where and when):

 make-kpkg --append-to-version "-1-686" --revision 2.6.7 --config old configure